 Love pink lemonade?
 Want to know how to make homemade pink lemonade from scratch?
 It’s easier than you think and oh so refreshing.

-My good friend A is pregnant with TWIN girls.
-On Sunday, a bunch of us hosted a baby shower and one of the food items I was asked to bring was lemonade.
-What more could be more fitting for sweet baby girls then pink lemonade?
+My good friend A is pregnant with TWIN girls!
+On Sunday, several of her friends and family hosted a baby shower in her honor.
+I was asked to bring lemonade.
+What more could be more fitting for sweet baby girls than pink lemonade?

 I would love to be all Suzy Homemaker and pretend that the only lemonade we drink in our house is freshly squeezed.
 That would be a big ol’ lie.
 We drink almost a jug a day.
-There is no way I’m standing over a juicer every night to squeeze two pounds of lemons.
-It’s powdered drink mix for us.
+There is no way I’m standing over a juicer every night to juice two pounds of lemons.
+Every other day, it’s powdered drink mix for us.

 But for a special occasion — like two little pink bundles of joy — I can spring for freshly squeezed.
 It’s actually pretty easy to make and you can adjust the measurements to make it as sweet or as tart as you like.